Prime Minister of South Korea: Removal

 The procedure for impeachment is set out in the 10th Constitution of South Korea in 1987.
 And according to Article 65 Clause 1, if the president, prime minister, or other state council members violate the Constitution or other laws of official duty, the National Assembly can impeach them.

-Clause 2 states the impeachment bill must be proposed by one third, and approved by the majority of members of the National Assembly for passage.
-In the case of the president, the motion must be proposed by a majority and approved by two thirds or more of the total members of the National Assembly, meaning that 200 of 300 members of the parliament must approve the bill.
-This article also states that any person against whom a motion for impeachment has been passed shall be suspended from exercising his/her power until the impeachment has been adjudicated, and a decision on impeachment shall not extend further than removal from public office.
+Clause 2 states the impeachment bill must be proposed by one-third and approved by a majority of members of the National Assembly for passage.
+This article also states that any person against whom a motion for impeachment has been passed shall be suspended from exercising their power until the impeachment has been adjudicated by the Constitutional Court of Korea, and a decision on impeachment shall not extend further than removal from public office.
 However, impeachment shall not exempt the person impeached from civil or criminal liability for such violations.

 By the Constitutional Court Act of 1988, the Constitutional Court must make a final decision within 180 days after it receives any case for adjudication, including impeachment cases.
 If the respondent has already left office before the pronouncement of the decision, the case is dismissed.

+In Han Duck-soo's case, the Constitutional Court of South Korea dismissed the case, thus automatically restoring him to both the prime ministership and the acting presidency.

 Prime Minister's Office

-The Prime Minister's Office consists of two organisations - Office for Government Policy Coordination and Prime Minister's Secretariat which are led by ministerial-level minister for government policy coordination and vice-ministerial-level chief of staff to the prime minister respectively.
+The Prime Minister's Office consists of two organisations – the Office for Government Policy Coordination and the Prime Minister's Secretariat, which are led by a ministerial-level minister for government policy coordination and a vice-ministerial-level chief of staff to the prime minister, respectively.

 Office for Government Policy Coordination assists the prime minister with: